ThatDaveStevens/Blog/SlackModel/readme.md

 ## Gaining value from the collected data.

-Whilst importing the data and playing around with the Slack API's and Neo4j is kind of fun; how can we use this information to bring some value to a team or an individual ?
+Whilst importing the data and playing around with the Slack API's and Neo4j is kind of fun; how can I use this information to bring some value to a team or an individual ?

 Neodash is an excellent tool to quickly create PoC's or prototyping dashboards with no real coding required; just the same Cypher query knowledge used to import the data.